 - Kitchen space- Our caravan was more than likely not the best choice in terms of kitchen space and as a result I found it hard to cook in.
 It wasn't very functional and we found ourselves eating out much more than usual.
 Something that is not sustainable for permanent full-time living.

 - My final learning curve was the bathroom .
 During the warmer months we coped with the combined shower and cassette toilet - however as the winter arrived standing in this enclosed area wasn't my idea of fun and I dreaded the morning routine.
 Separate shower with a heated bathroom is a must!

 - A 22L cassette will need to be emptied every few days so do keep this in mind when making the final decisions (it could be worth keeping access to a sewer-line if you are permanent siting the caravan- all things TrailLite can guide you on).

-- Of course if you are keen to learn more about caravanning download our caravan buyers guide
+- Of course if you are keen to learn more about caravanning download our beginners guide to caravanning